vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 worship, one is expected to bring one's body, mind, void, and

-prāna into identity with Siva.
+prāna into identity with śiva.
 See TĀ 15: 295b-312.
 197. This is the reference to múlādhāracakra, which, according to TĀ

 15: 297cd, is located four fingers below the navel.
 198. Here begins what Abhinavagupta calls 'the external sacrifice'

-because the disciple, after attaining identity with Siva through var ious ritual acts, should project his consciousness externally in the
+because the disciple, after attaining identity with śiva through var ious ritual acts, should project his consciousness externally in the

 vital breath, void, and up to the external plane.
 199. There are eight purificatory rites and six deities.
 Therefore, the